 Myth #6: Everyone is doing it, so we should too

 The reality: Look past training for training’s sake, and think instead about opportunities

 Sure, lots of companies have embraced eLearning and are getting fantastic results by using various eLearning tools.
 But is it right for your company?
 Do your employees really need training?

 Chances are good that every company has room for growth and improvement.
 After all, training is nothing more than learning opportunities, formalized.
 But training for training’s sake is a poor use of valuable time and can do more harm than good.

 If you suspect that a program is necessary, a training needs analysis can help you identify your core training needs to provide valuable, important information to your employees.
 Focus on what actually matters to your company – not what everyone else is doing.

 Have strong opinions about any of these?
 Have other eLearning trends or practices that you feel are completely irrelevant in 2019?
-Feel free to leave your comments here or I’m always around if you’d like to get in touch.
+I’m always around if you’d like to get in touch.